Perman: Supporting characters

 Birdman is the highest ranking Perman seen in the manga.
 His original name was Superman in the early series but was renamed Birdman in 1983.
 He is the one who gave the Permen their abilities.
 He always rides a UFO disk.
-He has been to various places to find candidates for the next Birdman from Bird Planet (Super Planet in the pre-1983 versions), to give a Perman set to make them an apprentice.
+He has been to various places to find candidates for the next Birdman from Bird Planet, (Note: Super Planet before 1983) to give a Perman set to make them an apprentice.

 While trying to recurit them as an apprentice, he uses a device to check their mind beforehand whether they are qualified to become a Perman.
-Although he is very strict when it comes to the identity of a Perman, he can also be calm and make sure that they don’t take decisions in hurry such as quitting being Perman.
+Although he is very strict when it comes to the identity of a Perman, he can also be calm and make sure that they don't take decisions in hurry such as quitting being Perman.

 He can sometimes be very clumsy when it comes to operating his UFO and handling situations in general.
 He also has a variety of superpowers and gadgets at his disposal.
 In addition to Mitsuo who was selected as a candidate to go to Bird Planet, many of the Permans were selected from around the world to go to the planet Bird Planet, seemingly showing that he may not be the only one coming from there.

 Birdman is voiced by Akira Shimada in the 1967 series and by Yoshito Yasuhara in the 1983 series.